 It’s important to note that there are also a number of different places on your body that you shouldn’t place electrodes.

 For example, it’s not recommended that TENS pads are placed on any part of your head, face or throat.

-Medical professionals within University of Iowa Hospitals & Clinics, summarise exactly where a TENS unit should not be used.
+Medical professionals within University of Iowa Hospitals & Clinics, summarize exactly where a TENS unit should not be used:

 Do not use TENS on: